-Heat a large skillet on high heat until very hot.
-Add steak/onions/marinade and let cook on one side without disturbing, then proceed to cook until meat is cooked through.
+Heat a large skillet over medium- high heat until very hot.
+Add steak and let cook on one side without disturbing, then proceed to cook until meat is cooked through.
 Take care not to overcook your steak so it remains tender instead of tough.
-Once cooked, transfer meat and onions to a fine hole strainer/sieve and remove any excess liquid by pressing down on the meat mixture with a spatula.
+Once cooked, transfer meat to a fine hole strainer/sieve and remove any excess liquid by pressing down on the meat mixture with a spatula.
 This last step is super important because excess liquid in the Philly Cheesesteak Egg Rolls will result in a wet and soggy wrapper which means it will likely tear when folding or cooking.

 Step 3: Cook Vegetables.

-Wipe out the now empty skillet and add 1 tablespoon olive oil.
-Heat over medium high heat then add mushrooms.
-Sauté for 3-5 minutes or until golden.
+To the now empty skillet, heat 1 tablespoon olive oil over medium high heat.
+Add mushrooms and sauté for 3-5 minutes or until golden.
 Remove to a paper towel lined plate.
-Heat another tablespoon olive oil over medium high heat and add green pepper and jalapeno.
-Saute for 1 minute.
+Heat another tablespoon olive oil over medium high heat and add onions, green pepper and jalapeno.
+Saute for 6-8 minutes or until softened.

 Step 4: Chop Filling.

 Now for my secret shortcut to create the EASIEST egg roll filling without having to do any hand chopping – chop the filling with your food processor!
 I use this trick in my Traditional Egg Rolls, Southwest Egg Rolls, Sesame Chicken Egg Rolls and Sweet and Sour Chicken Egg Rolls because it literally takes seconds and creates the perfect texture every time.
 If you don’t have a food processor, you can certainly chop by hand- it will just a little longer than a few seconds.